-Can machine learning turn crowdsourced footage of airstrikes into legal evidence on human rights abuses in Yemen?
+Can machine learning turn crowdsourced footage of airstrikes into legal evidence of British weapons being used in Yemen?

 Follow the project lead on Twitter: @ProfYvo